esculapeso/EsculapAI/INSTALL.md

-Building Aipg
+Building Esa
 ================

-See doc/build-*.md for instructions on building the various elements of the Aipg Core reference implementation of Aipg.
+See doc/build-*.md for instructions on building the various elements of the Esa Core reference implementation of Esa.